grommunio/gromox/doc/glossary.rst

 Shared Store
 	A term used for a non-default private store.

-MAPI Profile
-	A list of one or more mailboxes.
-This concept only exists client-side, e.g. in MSMAPI or PHP-MAPI.
-Other mailboxes can still be opened even if they are not part of a MAPI profile.

 exchange.sqlite3
 	An SQLite database file used by Gromox which stores a significant